Hypocisy/RPGCoreV3-Chinese-wiki/EntityModule:-Creatures.md

 | attributes | attribute list | a list of attribute modifiers applied | |
 | skills | [section](https://github.com/Blutkrone/RPGCoreV3/wiki/EntityModule:-Creatures#skills) | either a custom skill or some linked skills | |
 | spawn-egg | [section](https://github.com/Blutkrone/RPGCoreV3/wiki/EntityModule:-Creatures#spawnegg) | an item configuration for an itemized spawning egg | |

+## Special Note: Tags

+When mobs are spawned via spawners they are processed as general hostile entities.
+So do **not** manually add players to hostility tags, when a mob is considered general hostile they receive the following things:

+1. Entity tag: "PLAYER_HOSTILE"
+2. Hostile tag: "PLAYER"
+3. Friendly tag: "PLAYER_HOSTILE"

+The friendly tag is **only** received should you have no friendly tags defined manually.

 # Disguises